brmson/yodaqa/doc/REST-API.md

 			"fulltext" - question was founded in full text search on page pageId - id of Wikipedia page
-		isConcept - if page is concept or not type - type of source (eg. ìenwikiî) title - title of originís page
+		isConcept - if page is concept or not type - type of source (eg. ‚Äúenwiki‚Äù) title - title of origin‚Äôs page
 		state - ???

-	answers ñ [Array] array of answers.
-Answer is represented by object with structure: text - answerís text
+	answers ‚Äì [Array] array of answers.
+Answer is represented by object with structure: text - answer‚Äôs text
-		confidence ñ answerís confidence expressed by number from interval of 0, 1 ID ñ answerís id
+		confidence ‚Äì answer‚Äôs confidence expressed by number from interval of 0, 1 ID ‚Äì answer‚Äôs id
-		passageIDs ñ [Array] ???
+		passageIDs ‚Äì [Array] ???

-	finished ñ if question has been finished already gen_sources ñ number of generated sources (but only ??? are present in sources array) gen_answers ñ number of generated answers (but only 25 best are present in answers array)
+	finished ‚Äì if question has been finished already gen_sources ‚Äì number of generated sources (but only ??? are present in sources array) gen_answers ‚Äì number of generated answers (but only 25 best are present in answers array)